 The Air Canada Signature Suite first opened in Toronto a few years back, with a second location in Vancouver having opened in March 2020 (only to be immediately closed due to the pandemic).
 Both Signature Suites have since reopened as of the spring of 2022.

 The Signature Suite provides an elevated luxury experience prior to your long-haul business class flight with Air Canada.

 Premium services include sit-down dining featuring dishes by acclaimed chef David Hawksworth, a variety of high-end cocktails, spirits, and champagne, and shower rooms with luxury skincare products from Molton Brown.

 Access to the Signature Suite is extremely exclusive.
 You’ll only get access if you’re travelling on a paid business class fare on Air Canada, or if you’ve redeemed Aeroplan points for a Business (Flexible) reward in Air Canada business class.

 You won’t get access to the Signature Suite if you’ve redeemed Aeroplan points for a Business (Lowest) award, been upgraded to business class as the result of IRROPs, if you’re flying on a Star Alliance partner in business class, or by virtue of Aeroplan Elite Status of any kind.

-In addition to the Signature Suite, the first-ever Air Canada Cafe was opened in Toronto last year.
+In addition to the Signature Suite, the first-ever Air Canada Café was opened in Toronto in 2019.

-As a Canadian premium traveller, you’ll never go too far without hanging out in a Maple Leaf Lounge somewhere, and you’ll soon become very familiar with the signature chips and salsa and chocolate chip cookies that are seemingly ubiquitous across every location.
+With so many ways of visiting the lounge, you’ll never go too far across Canada before stepping into a Maple Leaf Lounge somewhere, and you’ll soon become very familiar with the signature appetizers, drink spread, and chocolate chip cookies that are ubiquitous across every location.